-We have listed some potentially useful organisations in England, Wales, Scotland and Northern Ireland on our Useful contacts page, and produced an M.E. and higher education factsheet that you can share with your tutor or other university staff, showing the impact of M.E. and what support can be put in place.
+We have also produced an ME and higher education factsheet to share with your tutor or other university staff.
+It shows the impact of ME and what support can be put in place.

 "During my first year of university, I was your typical student: studying hard, partying harder, travelling the country with various sports teams and for dance competitions, volunteering, working towards an honours degree and generally living my best life.
 By the same time the following year, I was struggling to stand up on my own [...]
 With plenty of support and adjustments, I managed to continue my studies and graduate, but heaven knows it wasn’t without its challenges."